Brave New World

 Miss Keate: John Keate was the headmaster of Eton in 1809, known for his tendency to beat boys silly with a birch.

 The Malthusian Belt: Thomas Malthus was a British economist who did his most influential work in the late 1700s.
-His "Principle of Population" was a provocative theory which said that the earth's population would grow out of control if we didn't do something about, namely stop having so many babies.
+His "Principle of Population" was a provocative theory that said that Earth's population would grow out of control if we didn't do something about it; namely, stop having so many babies.
 Of course, Huxley's "Malthusian Belt" is full of contraceptives, so it's easy to see the connection.
 Interestingly, Malthus used to hang out with Rousseau, who is also referenced in Brave New World via his first name, Jean-Jacques.

 Bernard Marx: George Bernard Shaw was a playwright living in London at the time Huxley wrote Brave New World.
-Shaw was a socialist and advocated equal political rights for women – this fits nicely when we think about Bernard's disgust with Lenina being treated as a sexual object.
-Karl Marx is the famous "father of Communism" – he believed the mistreated lower classes would rise up and throw off the joke placed on them by the upper classes.
+Shaw was a socialist and advocated equal political rights for women—this fits nicely when we think about Bernard's disgust with Lenina being treated as a sexual object.
+Karl Marx is the famous "father of Communism"—he believed the mistreated lower classes would rise up and throw off the yoke placed on them by the upper classes.
 It's funny that Bernard is himself an Alpha who ultimately prefers the superficial luxury of high society to dealing with any real problems, social or otherwise.

 Primo Mellon: Miguel Primo de Rivera was a Spanish dictator in power while Huxley was writing Brave New World.
 Andrew William Mellon was the U.S. Secretary of the Treasury during the same time period.